AdobeDocs/analytics-platform.en/help/stitching/b2b-account-stitching.md

 ## Data update schedule

-Account stitching derives the identity map from your [person-to-account dataset](#prerequisites) daily and uses this information to update datasets enabled for stitching on the following schedule:
+Account stitching derives the identity map from your [person-to-account dataset](#prerequisites) daily and uses this information to update datasets enabled for stitching both short- and long-term on the following schedule:

 | Replay | Frequency | Data window |
 |---|---|---|